 Municipal Parking Garages

 Municipal Parking Lots

 Yes.
 There are city-owned parking garages and parking lots in the downtown area and other parts of the City.

-Yes, there are limits for parking at meters.
-Each meter has a time allotment stamped on it.
-If you continue to park at the meter after a specific amount of time (e.g., 15 minutes, 30 minutes, etc.) you may receive an over-time ticket.
+Yes, there are limits for parking sessions.
+Each zone has a time allotment.
+If you continue to park in that spot after a specific amount of time (e.g., 15 minutes, 30 minutes, etc.) you may receive an over-time ticket.
 You must move your vehicle to another location when your time has expired.

 Yes, after you make your initial transaction, you can extend your time from any parking kiosk or on the Passport Parking App on your phone up to the maximum time limit.
 However, you may not go over the time limit, the posted limits of 1 hour and 2 hours are strictly enforced.
 The purpose of creating a time limit is to allow other motorists to find parking so they can patronize local businesses.
-If you need longer-term parking, there are 10 parking lots and 5 parking garages located throughout the City that charge affordable rates.
+If you need longer-term parking, there are municipal parking lots and parking garages located throughout the City that charge affordable rates.
 Please see our Municipal Garages and Municipal Lots pages for more information.

 NOTE: Hit the red "Cancel" button at any time to return to the main screen.
 You do NOT need to display the receipt on your dash/window.

 Resident Parking by Permit Only is a City of Worcester Ordinance, which means you must have a permit issued by the City of Worcester to park on that street even if you live on that street.
 If you don't have a permit, then you may receive a parking ticket.
-To obtain a permit, you must fill out an application and send it along with applicable fees to: Parking Administration Office.
+To obtain a permit, you can apply online, by mail or in person.
+For more information, go to the Residential Parking Program.
 If you have questions regarding the Residential Parking Program, please call 508-799-8656, between the hours of 8 a.m. - 5 p.m., Monday through Friday.